GCArullo/JenpyROQ/README.md

    * [`MLGW-BNS`](https://pypi.org/project/mlgw-bns/), an efficient machine learning version of the frequency-domain [`TEOBResumSPA`](https://arxiv.org/abs/2012.00027) model;
    * [`NRPMw`](https://arxiv.org/abs/2205.09112), post-merger (including their hybridisation with EOB-inspirals) binary neutron star models, interfaced through [`bajes`](https://github.com/matteobreschi/bajes).

+## Adding a new parameter

+The parameters structure logic is: a default set of parameters (a combination of the masses) is always included in the training range.
+For each new set of parameters added (e.g. spins, or tides) a flag will control the activation of such set.
+Default values of the new set of parameters should be declared, together with activation rules mediating the usage of the new parameter and the interaction with other options.

+Specifically, if you intend to add a new set of parameters (following e.g. the appearance of the `'tides'` flag and `'lambda1'` parameter):

+1. Declare the flag activating the new set of parameters [here](https://github.com/GCArullo/JenpyROQ/blob/2423ef8fffe14b2c996b3a6bfd36743b929f1bc4/JenpyROQ/initialise.py#L262), and document the flag [here](https://github.com/GCArullo/JenpyROQ/blob/2423ef8fffe14b2c996b3a6bfd36743b929f1bc4/JenpyROQ/initialise.py#LL58C16-L58C21).
+Flag conventions are documented [here](https://github.com/GCArullo/JenpyROQ/blob/2423ef8fffe14b2c996b3a6bfd36743b929f1bc4/JenpyROQ/initialise.py#L29);

+2. Declare the activation rule of the new parameter [here](https://github.com/GCArullo/JenpyROQ/blob/2423ef8fffe14b2c996b3a6bfd36743b929f1bc4/JenpyROQ/initialise.py#L156), together with possible interaction with other options, e.g. [here](https://github.com/GCArullo/JenpyROQ/blob/2423ef8fffe14b2c996b3a6bfd36743b929f1bc4/JenpyROQ/initialise.py#L138);

+3. Document the new parameters [here](https://github.com/GCArullo/JenpyROQ/blob/2423ef8fffe14b2c996b3a6bfd36743b929f1bc4/JenpyROQ/initialise.py#L119), and declare their default and test values [here](https://github.com/GCArullo/JenpyROQ/blob/2423ef8fffe14b2c996b3a6bfd36743b929f1bc4/JenpyROQ/initialise.py#L192);

+4. Regulate their usage in the waveform call e.g. [here](https://github.com/GCArullo/JenpyROQ/blob/2423ef8fffe14b2c996b3a6bfd36743b929f1bc4/JenpyROQ/waveform_wrappers.py#L316).

 # Dependencies

 The package depends on standard Python libraries, except for: `numpy` for numeric computation, `h5py` for data storing and `matplotlib` for plotting.
 Moreover, if MPI-based parallelisation is requested, the package has an additional dependency on `mpi4py`.